Peach Aviation: History

-On 22 March 2018, All Nippon Airways announced the integration of its two low-cost carrier subsidiaries Peach and Vanilla Air, with Peach as the surviving brand.
-Integration would begin during the second half of the 2018 fiscal year (FY) and to be completed by the end of FY2019.
+On 22 March 2018, All Nippon Airways announced the integration of its two low-cost carrier subsidiaries, Peach and Vanilla Air, with Peach as the surviving brand.
+Integration began during the second half of the 2018 fiscal year and was completed by the end of 2019.
 The combined airline also planned to operate over 50 aircraft and routes beyond FY2020, up from 35 aircraft and 39 routes at the time of the announcement, as well as targeted a ¥150 billion revenue and a 10% operating profit for FY2020.
 Vanilla Air ceased operations on 26 October 2019, with its operations integrated with Peach's.

 On 23 December 2024, it was reported that ANA has acquired the remaining 7% stake from First Eastern Aviation Holdings and therefore assume full ownership of Peach.